PrestaShop/hummingbird/README.md

 - npm **v8**.

 ## 📑 Table of Contents
 - Want to help develop the theme?
-Start with [🧑‍💻 Develop on Hummingbird](#-develop-on-hummingbird)
+Start with [🧑‍💻 Develop on Hummingbird](#-develop-on-hummingbird).
 - Want to preview or test it?
-Jump to [🐳 Run Hummingbird with Docker](#-run-hummingbird-with-docker)
+Jump to [🐳 Run Hummingbird with Docker](#-run-hummingbird-with-docker).
 - Having issues with caching during development?
-Jump to [🥵 Troubleshooting](#-troubleshooting)
+Jump to [🥵 Troubleshooting](#-troubleshooting).

 ## 🧑‍💻 Develop on Hummingbird